Inferring Magnetic Field Morphology and Dust Scattering Geometry from Mid-IR Polarimetry: the Extended Aitken Method: Application to CanariCam Data

-Figure \ref{Egg-AE+EAS-PeakPolo} shows details of fits to Stokes spectra at the sight-line with offset (+2\farcs4, -0\farcs4) from the origin.
-This is at the circled cross mark to the right of origin in the images of Figure \ref{Egg-imgPolVecs-EAS}, approximately at the peak of the observed polarization at 10.3 $\mu$m.
+Figure \ref{Egg-AE+EAS-PeakPolo} shows details of fits to Stokes spectra at the sight-line with offset (+2\farcs1, -0\farcs7) from the origin.
+This is at the circled cross mark to the right of origin in the images of Figure \ref{Egg-imgPolVecs-EAS}, near the peak of the observed polarization.
 The average Stokes $q(\lambda)$ and $u(\lambda)$ in $3\times3$ pixel box apertures (0\farcs24$\times$0\farcs24) at each of the three wavelengths are plotted as diamonds with error bars.
-The solid error bars show estimates of the uncertainty of the average in each aperture, whereas the dotted error bars show the uncertainty estimate at the center pixel of each aperture.
-The SNR of intensity in the apertures at the three wavelengths is between 70 and 130, which gives estimates of the absolute uncertainty of the polarization to be about +/-1\%.
+The error bars show estimates of the uncertainty estimate at the center pixel of each aperture.
+The SNR of intensity in the apertures at the three wavelengths is between 50 and 110, which gives estimates of the absolute uncertainty of the polarization to be about +/-2.8\% to +/-1.3\%.
 As indicated, the plots on the left show the original Aitken method fits to the observed Stokes spectra using just two components, and the plots on the right side show the fits to Stokes spectra using three components of the extended Aitken method.
 The dashed-dotted blue curves are the emissive components, long-dashed red curves are the absorptive components, and short-dashed violet curves show the scattering component (right side only).
-The solid curves are the sum of components, which represents the fit to the observed Stokes spectra.
-Clearly, using just two components cannot fit all the Stokes spectra; in particular, the original Aitken method is deficient in fits to Stokes $q$, whereas including the scattering component (dashed violet curves) achieves an exact fit to the observed Stokes spectra.
+The solid curves are the sum of components, which aim to fit to the observed Stokes spectra.
+The ranges of 1-sigma uncertainty of the fits are indicated with gray shading.
+Using just two components cannot fit the Stokes values at all wavelengths, but including the scattering component (dashed violet curves) achieves an exact fit to the observed Stokes spectra.